kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-lightstep.md

 Read more about the OpenTelemetry Demo [here](https://opentelemetry.io/blog/2022/announcing-opentelemetry-demo-release/).

 The `docker-compose.yaml` contains 12 services.
-View the file in its entirety [here](./docker-compose.yaml).

 To start the OpenTelemetry Demo by itself, run this command: